Polygon Studios Invests in GameOn, Strategically Partners to Bring NFT Games to the Masses

 Polygon, a pioneering blockchain that has onboarded millions to the Web3 ecosystem, recently announced Polygon Studios and plans to commit USD$100 million to projects leading the transition to Web3.
 Investments include DraftKings, DeFine and now GameOn.
 MATIC, the native cryptocurrency of Polygon, recently outperformed Bitcoin and Ethereum.
 Blockchain-based game companies such as Forte have surpassed $1 billion valuations.

-The Polygon blockchain boasts investors that include Mark Cuban, Kevin O'Leary and many other high-profile investors.
+The Polygon blockchain boasts investors that include Mark Cuban.
 GameOn continues to deepen its relationship with the lucrative Indian market that is nascent and primed for NFT and blockchain adoption, including a recent expanded partnership with entertainment super app MX Player, and a $6 million investment from its parent company, Times Internet.

 The Polygon Studios investment allows GameOn to offer the full stack of capabilities from the creation, minting and selling of NFTs, to the game layers it already deploys for white label customers such as prediction and fantasy games, like the Chibi Dinos partnership.
 For GameOn shareholders, this collaboration provides an opportunity to participate in the upside of the burgeoning crypto and NFT spaces, while accelerating GameOn's product development in a non-dilutive manner.